lianntucker/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hello!
-I'm a PhD student at Duke University in the sociology department.
+I'm a PhD Candidate at Duke University in the sociology department.
 My primary research areas are social network analysis and adolescence.
 I use network analysis to study adolescent mental health and health-risk behaviors.
 Some specific areas I'm working on now are friendship stability, social status, network structure, and negative ties.
 I'm a research associate with the Duke Network Analysis Center and a doctoral student affiliate with the International Max Planck Research School for Population, Health, and Data Science (IMPRS-PHDS).